Meet the Team

 Ken Combs

-Ken Combs is the new Metro Region Exercise & Training Coordinator!
-Ken started his work with the Metro Region on October 16.
+Ken Combs is the Metro Region Exercise & Training Coordinator.
 He will focus on Exercises and Training for the Metro Health & Medical Preparedness Coalition.
 This includes updating and writing the Metro Coalition plans.
 Ken has over 20 years of experience in Emergency Management and Healthcare.
 Ken most recently worked at Children’s Minnesota as their Emergency Preparedness Program Manager.
 Prior to contributing at Children’s Minnesota Ken was with Mayo Clinic Health System as their Regional Emergency Preparedness Manager in Southwest Minnesota.
 He was also closely connected with the Emergency Management community as a Senior Advisory Committee Member of the South Central Healthcare Coalition.
 Ken is a certified Emergency Manager (CEM®) with the International Association of Emergency Managers (IAEM), has earned his Basic Emergency Management Certification through Homeland Security and Emergency Management (HSEM), and is trained in FEMA’s Homeland Security Exercise and Evaluation Program (HSEEP) Program.

 John Hick